Ramón Emeterio Betances: Legacy

-Complete Works
+Complete works

 Betances' two primary biographers, Paul Estrade and Félix Ojeda Reyes, have announced the publication of a compilation of Betances' complete works, comprising 14 volumes.
 José Carvajal is the collection's editor.
 The first two volumes were formally published in Mayagüez on April 8, 2008.
 The first volume features most of Betances' written works about medicine; the second features intimate letters and document excerpts Betances wrote to family and friends over a span of 39 years.
 A third volume, which compiles some of Betances' literary works, was published in 2009.

 The Voz del Centro Foundation in Puerto Rico released a series of youth-oriented books named "Voces de la Cultura – Edición Juvenil" that same year; its first title being "Doctor Ramón Emeterio Betances: Luchador por la libertad y los pobres" ("Doctor R. E. Betances, Fighter for Liberty and the Poor").

 Landmarks

 In the United States

 There is an elementary school in Hartford, Connecticut, named in honor of Betances and Hartford's Puerto Rican community.

-There is an plaza and mural in the south end of Boston, Massachusetts, named in honor of Betances.
+There is a plaza and mural in the south end of Boston, Massachusetts, named in honor of Betances.